 Voltage generation through the charge pump requires external capacitors to store charge.
-(Note that this feature is not available in the ADE7116 or ADE7156.)
 The external connections to LCDVA, LCDVB, and LCDVC, as well as to LCDVP1 and LCDVP2, are shown in Figure 90.

 Figure 90.
 External Circuitry for Charge Pump Option